 There are 5 large stages located within the racetrack infield.
 The Acura stage, located at one end of the racetrack oval, is the biggest, and this is where the biggest name acts perform.
 Next largest, at the other end of the oval, is the Gentilly Stage.
 This stage, like the Acura, gets a variety of styles of music.
-The Fais Do Do stage acts are mostly Louisiana music, like Cajun and Zydeco, plus some bluegrass, country, and folk.
+The Fais Do Do stage acts are mostly South Louisiana music, like Cajun and Zydeco, plus some bluegrass, country, and folk.
 The Congo Square stage gets a variety, but many performers here seem to be African or Caribbean influenced; R&B, soul, rap and hip hop bands play here as well.
-The Jazz and Heritage stage (a Swag favorite) features brass bands and mardi gras indians.
+The Jazz and Heritage stage (a Swag favorite) features brass bands and Mardi Gras indians.

-The audience area at each of these stages is basically a big open field.
+The audience area at each of these stages is basically just a big open field.
 It's largely dirt, except for the Gentilly stage, Congo stage and the rear of the Acura area, which are more grassy.
 Many folks bring chairs.
 Or spread out a blanket if you brought one, or just plop on the ground.
 Or better yet, get up and dance.
 There are also some large wooden bleachers at the back of Acura and the track-side of Congo, and small metal bleachers at the side of Fais Do Do.
 Seating here is available to all and first-come, first-served.
 Gentilly and Jazz & Heritage have no fest-provided seating.

 Upstairs inside the Grandstand is the Alison Miner Music Heritage Stage, which hosts interviews with selected performers (and occasionally, intimate acoustic performances).

 The grandstand building also hosts cooking demos at the Food Heritage Stage and at the Zatarains Stage.

 How many acts perform at one time?